-The panel is satisfied on this matter and recommends release subject to the attached licence conditions.
+The panel is satisfied on this matter and recommends release subject hed licence conditions.

 ii.
-PQD or subsequent review Determinate refusal (including ESPs in the custodial part) (section 1(3))
+PQD or subsequent review determinate refusal (including ESPs in the custodial part) (section 1(3))

 The panel must be satisfied that such risk as X poses can be managed safely in the community.